prometheus/prometheus/docs/querying/basics.md

     -2.43

-## Time series Selectors
+## Time series selectors

 ### Instant vector selectors

-Instant vector selectors allow the selection of a set of time series and a single sample value for each at a given timestamp (instant): in the simplest form, only a metric name is specified.
+Instant vector selectors allow the selection of a set of time series and a single sample value for each at a given timestamp (instant).
+In the simplest form, only a metric name is specified.
 This results in an instant vector containing elements for all time series that have this metric name.

-This example selects all time series that have the `http_requests_total` metric
+This example selects all time series that have the `http_requests_total` metric name:
-name:

     http_requests_total

-It is possible to filter these time series further by appending a comma separated list of label matchers in curly braces (`{}`).
+You can filter time series further by appending a comma separated list of label matchers in curly braces (`{}`).

 This example selects only those time series with the `http_requests_total`